 My weight fluctuates like A LOT.
 On a low-carb, treat-free healthy week I can drop anywhere from 1 - 1.5kg easily.
 I know, it sounds like a lot but really it's not that much.
 Carbohydrates absorb a lot of water and you can easily drop 1kg in a week from simply reducing your carb intake (think breads, pasta, rice, grains etc..)

 Anyways I weighed myself today and I'm 700g lighter than I was at the start of this week.
 Obviously this is not just some magical effect of the plants.
 I put it down to the extra fibre in my diet and the appetite control from the plant protein.
 In any case, I'm super excited with the results so far.
 I'm going to keep going and see where this whole dairy-free thing takes me.

-To be honest, I not sure that drinking protein-shakes every single day is that great for your body.
-There are other ways to use protein powder that are better for your body, such as adding it to smoothies, yogurts and cereals etc...
+To be honest, I'd prefer to use real food for my protein intake and yes sure there are other ways to use protein powder, such as adding it to smoothies, yogurts and cereals etc...
 But when you're busy (lazy) like I am, and struggle to get enough protein in your diet, plant-based protein powders might be what you need to shake it up! (see what I did there!)

 Skip your morning coffee and kickstart your day the healthy way with this Tropical Coconut Greens Sm...